 “I am so grateful for the opportunity to help carry on the mission that my mother and father established for our Foundations,” added Seward Prosser Mellon.
 “Their commitment lives on to improving the quality of life for residents of southwestern Pennsylvania, and through our conservation work across the United States.”

 Sam Reiman, who became Director of the Richard King Mellon Foundation in January 2019, said, “It has been an honor to have had the experience of working with Prosser Mellon the past four and a half years and to help build upon the Foundation’s grantmaking legacy regionally and nationally.
 I look forward to working with and supporting Richard A. Mellon in his new role as Board Chairman and CEO, the next generation of family Trustees, and the entire board during this leadership transition.
 We do not expect any immediate changes as our focus will continue on fulfilling the priorities of our five-year strategic plan which concludes in 2020.”

 The Richard King Mellon Foundation is currently the largest grantmaking organization in the region, and the 36th largest in the United States.
 For the past 72 years, the Foundation has invested in the competitive future and quality of life in southwestern Pennsylvania, and in the protection, preservation, and restoration of America’s environmental heritage.

-With assets of nearly $2.5 billion at December 31, 2018, the Foundation has built on the vision of its founders.
+With assets of nearly $2.5 billion in December 31, 2018, the Foundation has built on the vision of its founders.
 The Foundation’s current giving priorities primarily serve southwestern Pennsylvania with a program focus on Regional Economic Development and Conservation, along with Education and Human Services and Nonprofit Capacity Building.